AlvaroRodriguezDelRio/nov-fams-pipeline/README.md

-## Reconstructing the genomic context of novel families
+## Reconstructing the genomic context of novel gene families

 For reconstructing genomic contexts: